nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 * Vector Search Page Provider
 * StringList Page Provider

-### VectorSearchPageProvider • "VectorSearchPP" PageProvider Contribution
+### The Vector Search Page Provider • "VectorSearchPP" Page Provider Contribution

 > [!NOTE]
 > This page provider is a copy of the same PageProvider found in [nuxeo-aws-bedrock-connector](https://github.com/nuxeo-sandbox/nuxeo-aws-bedrock-connector).
 We just renamed the PageProvider contribution (from "simple-vector-search" to "VectorSearchPP").